turguthakki/VPNThing/CODING_STYLE.md

-# SimIO Coding Style Configuration
+# VPNThing Coding Style Configuration

-This document describes the coding style configuration applied to the VPNThing project to match SimIO standards.
+This document describes the coding style configuration applied to the VPNThing project to ensure consistent, professional code formatting.

 ## Coding Style Rules